CarsonMcKinstry/iron-oxide-documentation/option/methods/README.md

     });
 ```

 Nothing will actually happen.
 We would expect that normally this would throw a nasty exception, something on the lines of `lucy is not defined`.
 In our case, `find` returns `None` , which won't cause the rest of our code to fail.
-But how do we figure out if the operation actually failed?
+But how do we figure out if the operation failed?

-## Checking for failure
+### Checking for failure

 `Option` comes with a few ways to check if the value is `None`, such as the `isNone` method